 “Sometimes, pain in our shoulder is really due to an undiagnosed or unrecognized condition in the cervical spine,” Dr. Chang says.
 “That’s because the neck and shoulder are highly connected by many nerve pathways.
 While it can seem puzzling, it actually makes perfect sense that shoulder pain can be caused by spine problems.”

-According to Dr. Chang, when a nerve root in the neck gets pinched (a scenario known medically as cervical radiculopathy) shoulder pain and other symptoms can feel:
+According to Dr. Chang, when a nerve root in the neck gets pinched (a scenario known medically as cervical radiculopathy) right and left shoulder blade pain and other symptoms can feel:

 - Sharp and severe